ADN-DevTech/3dsMax-Python-HowTos/doc/pluginpackage.md

 ```

-Then it integrates the samples to the new menu system of 2025:
+Then it integrates the samples into the new menu system of 2025:

 ```python
     # configure 2025 menus